-SECTION 120.9 - MANDATORY REQUIREMENTS FOR COMMERCIAL BOILERS.
+SECTION 120.9 - MANDATORY REQUIREMENTS FOR COMMERCIAL BOILERS

-(c) Newly installed boilers in new buildings with an input capacity 5 MMBtu/h (5,000,000 Btu/h) and greater shall maintain excess (stack-gas) oxygen concentration at less than or equal to 5.0 percent 3.0 percent by volume on a dry basis over firing rates of 20 percent to 100 percent.
-Other newly installed boilers with an input capacity 5 MMBtu/h (5,000,000 Btu/h) and greater shall maintain stack-gas oxygen concentration at less than or equal to 5.0 percent by volume on a dry basis over firing rates of 20 to 100 percent.
+(c) Newly installed boilers with an input capacity 5 million Btu/h (5,000,000 Btu/h) and greater shall maintain excess (stack-gas) oxygen concentration at less than or equal to 5.0 percent by volume on a dry basis over firing rates of 20 percent to 100 percent.
 Combustion air volume shall be controlled with respect to firing rate or flue gas oxygen concentration.
 Use of a common gas and combustion air control linkage or jack shift is prohibited.

-EXCEPTION to Section 120.9(c): Boilers with steady state full load thermal efficiency 85 percent or higher.
+EXCEPTION to Section 120.9(c): Boilers with steady state full-load combustion efficiency of 85 90 percent or higher.